 Please come in, look around, and learn more about the Coral Bay CDD.
 If you have questions or need further assistance please see our Contact Us page.

 Located along the northern edge of Margate Florida, the Coral Bay CDD encompasses approximately 236 acres of a community located just to the south and west of the intersection Sample Road (SR 834) and Turtle Creek Drive (NW 62nd Avenue).
-See our Maps for a map of the community.
 The Coral Bay CDD owns, operates, and maintains approximately 71 acres of water management tracts, including a 69 acre lake.
 The Coral Bay CDD has perpetual use of many easements for lake maintenance and flowage purposes.

 The Coral Bay CDD is a special-purpose unit of local government authorized by Chapter 189 and Chapter 190 of the Florida Statutes, as amended.
 The City Commission of Margate Florida created Coral Bay CDD by City of Margate Ordinances 89-22, RZ-3-89, and 89-23 in November 1989, granting those special powers to the CDD as set forth in Section 190.012(1) and (2)(a), and (d) F.S.